centrifuge/cps/cps/CP0/CP0.md

 - When a proposal does not require an onchain vote*, i.e. proposals that does not change anything onchain (e.g. mandate requests, changes to our governance process etc.)
 - When a proposal is not going to be followed by an onchain vote straight after, i.e. proposals that are going to be implemented later (e.g. part of a Runtime Upgrade)

-**If a proposal does not require an oncchain vote, the snapshot vote will be binding (i.e. if the snapshot vote passes, the proposal passes).*
+**If a proposal does not require an onchain vote, the snapshot vote will be binding (i.e. if the snapshot vote passes, the proposal passes).*

 **Snapshot voting is optional**

-- When a proposal is followed by an onchain vote right after the offchain vote

-**Snapshot voting is NOT required for**

-- Funding Requests (CP2)
-- Runtime Upgrades (CP3 and CP3.1)
-- POPs (CP5)
+In all other situations than the ones mentioned above, snapshot voting is optional.
+It can be used as a temperature check if the proposer want to get a sentiment around their proposal before submitting it to a vote.

 The minimum voting time for snapshots on OpenSquare is 7 days but the proposer could increase this to any amount of days, if they deem it necessary.
 This information has to be communicated to the community in the Forum post.

-As soon as a proposal has moved on to a snapshot vote, the following changes must be made to the Forum post:
+As soon as a proposal has moved on to a snapshot vote, it must be announced in the forum post with a link to the vote.

-- Change the prefix in the title of the Forum post from RFC to CPXXX (XXX is the pull request # from GitHub)
-- Update the original post with the link to the snapshot vote on OpenSquare

 The Governance & Coordination group will always aim to batch proposals on OpenSquare if possible, i.e. start them at the same time if there are multiple proposals ready to be submitted.
 However, if there are time sensitive/urgent proposals, we have the option to start the vote vote anytime.